 3. Create a Foundation

 Dig a trench for the foundation you intend to lay.
 It should be at least a foot deep and wide.
-Fill this with mortar and check its level to ensure you have a solid and level base for the brick wall.
+Fill this with mortar and check to ensure you have a solid, level base for the brick wall.

 4. Create a String Line

 Using string and other material, create a straight line where you wish to build this brick wall.
 Bear in mind you can also lift this line off the ground later if you want to make sure your wall is being built straight.

 Unless you want a crinkle crankle wall, this is perfect for securing the line you want along the ground.

 Once the foundation has dried, place a layer of mortar where the string runs along the ground.
 This should be a little bit thinner than the individual bricks you will lay, as the mortar will spread when you put the bricks on top of it.

 Lay the bricks down end to end on the mortar, putting approximately 10mm of mortar between each brick to act as a binder.
 Wait for these to dry.